So, I finally bit the bullet. After years of renting, I finally committed and purchased what will hopefully be our “forever” home.

 Until then, you had better believe I will be painting those cabinet doors and that vinyl floor.

 This will be at the top of the “to-do” list, simply because the kitchen is so small.
 The back wall will get custom built-ins for much needed storage, and I would love to lose the kitchen/dining wall on the right.

 This room makes the house.
 The light is incredible!
 And those hardwood floors run throughout the main level.
 Now, about that popcorn ceiling…

-I’m thinking we will go with some 2/3 board and batten or shiplap because of the curved walls.
+I’m thinking we will go with some 2/3 board and batten or shiplap because of the cove ceiling.